 Painting is my way of celebrating and expressing feelings of connection to the world I live in.
 As a long time gardener I continually witness natures beauty and regenerative forces.
 Within my garden small universes come alive and wither only to be reborn again.
 I strive to create paintings where the colors begin to breathe and resonate as they do in the natural world.
 Cezanne once said, “nature is not on the surface but in the depths; colors are the expression of these depths on the surface, they rise up from the roots of the world.”
 I love that.

 My process is rooted in emotion and love of color and light.
 I do not begin a work with an image in mind but rather allow the process to expose the painting.
-I try to let go of my chattering do it well mind and follow my emotions and curiosity.
+I try to let go of my chattering mind and follow my emotions and curiosity.
 It is important to stay present, let go of expectations and be guided by intuition.
-As the work develops I begin to search for a dynamic where elements are both heard and contradicted and light is generated not just represented.
+As the work develops I begin to search for dynamics where elements are both heard and contradicted and light is generated not just represented.
 I love the play between movement and stillness, strength and tenderness, matter and spirit.
 Each painting is a small world where everything is hopefully interconnected and each element influences and stimulates the whole.

 It has been said illusion is the scent of something real coming close.
 Art has this ability to make visible the real and to touch our emotions so we recognize life’s potential and interconnection.
 I believe in the power of art.
 It is always ahead of us and transformative.
 I hope my paintings hint at or perhaps reveal a bit of truth about our connection to each other and the world we share.